mattbrailsford/umbraco-authu/README.md

 # Umbraco.OAuth
-Umbraco.OAuth is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing a simplified OAuth2 endpoint from which you can authenticate Umbraco Members/Users and use it to protect your API controllers, ideal for developing web/mobile apps.
+Umbraco.OAuth is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing a simplified OAuth2 endpoint from which you can authenticate Umbraco Members/Users and use it to protect your API controllers.
+Ideal for developing web/mobile apps.

 ## Installation